fenggo/ReaxFF-nn_for_lammps/README.md

 ```
 The parameter "nn yes" in "pair_style" will turn on the usage of neural network calculation for bond-order and bond energy, and by set "nn no" will use the ordinary ReaxFF potential.
 The usage of ReaxFF-nn make no different with ReaxFF except the "nn" parameters.

 By set "nn no" will use ordinary ReaxFF potential, and make no different with old "REAXFF" folder.
+Examples is in the example folder.